getsetgames/BlueprintReflection/README.md

 # Blueprint Reflection

-This is a plugin for UE4 that adds reflection capabilities to the blueprint system.
+This is a plugin for Unreal Engine 4 that adds reflection capabilities to the blueprint system.

 ## Functions